GoogleCloudPlatform/dataflux-pytorch/README.md

 ```

 ### Configuration
-Authentication must be provided to use the Dataflux Dataset for PyTorch via [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) through one of the following methods:
+Authentication must be provided to use the Accelerated Dataloader for PyTorch via [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) through one of the following methods:
 1. While running this library on a GCE VM, Application Default Credentials will automatically use the VM’s attached service account by default.
 More details can be found [here](https://cloud.google.com/compute/docs/access/app-authentication-methods).
 2. Application Default Credentials can also be configured manually as described [here](https://cloud.google.com/docs/authentication/application-default-credentials).
 The quickest way is to log in directly using the gcloud CLI:
 ```shell